rhon3n/rhon3n.github.io/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run deploy`

-Does everything that `npm run build` does, but also pushes the current build to the rhon3n.github.io master branch and in turn, publishes the App.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**